From military veterans to boot camp grads, new paths to finding quality hires.

 From the dealer side, the benefit is consistent results from hiring people with the same training.
 Many boot camps work with companies and accept input on the skills they’re looking for; they use that feedback to fine-tune the training students receive.

-“It’s an agency in a sense, but we’re not paying for it,” said Miner, who oversees ConnectWise’s participation in one such program, “We’re agreeing to take them on based on skills they’ve acquired rather than the experience that they’ve had working elsewhere.”
+“It’s an agency in a sense, but we’re not paying for it,” said Papadatos, who oversees ConnectWise’s participation in one such program, “We’re agreeing to take them on based on skills they’ve acquired rather than the experience that they’ve had working elsewhere.”

 Many boot camp recruits are happy to start out as interns or apprentices to ensure that the new role—and the field—are actually a good fit.

-“They may have been accountants all their life and they’re fascinated by IT and want to try their hand at it, so they invest their time and money to go to a tech school,” said Miner.
+“They may have been accountants all their life and they’re fascinated by IT and want to try their hand at it, so they invest their time and money to go to a tech school,” said Papadatos.
 “Our agreement with them is that we’re not going to hold it against them that they don’t have any other experience.
 We’re saying that this is enough, we’re taking you as you are.”

 Beyond Experience